 Employer registration opens on Monday, January 6, 2020!
 Spaces are limited and the placement of your booth is contingent upon the order in which you register.
 Registration closes on Friday, April 6, 2020.

-- The event is located at the JW Marriott Los Angeles in Diamond Ballrooms 5-10 on the fourth floor of the conference center.
+- The event is located at the Georgia World Congress Center in rooms A311-312 (Building A, Level 3).
 Directions and parking information can be found here.

 - Event maps will be placed at the front entrance to help you locate your booth.
 Each booth will also have a sign with the organization’s name.

-- The open networking period will begin promptly at 2:00 p.m.
+- The event will begin promptly at 2:00 p.m.
 Please have your booth ready prior to this time.

 - You are welcome to bring portable electronic devices such as a laptop or tablet, as well as fliers and other materials.
 Displays are permitted as long as they are within the confines of your booth space.

 - Business cards